 As prized by chefs as it is by the public, Valrhona chocolates took the extra step to ensure top quality by opening and operating its own plantations, first in Venezuela, and more recently in the Dominican Republic.

 Valrhona’s expertise is linked to its pastry and chocolate school, l’Ecole du Grand Chocolat, created in 1989.
-This September, twenty years after launching the brand in the United States, Valrhona will celebrate the 25th Anniversary with the opening of its first Chocolate School outpost in Brooklyn.
-Expect great thing but in the meantime order your own supply here.
+Expect great things, but in the meantime order your own supply here.

 The Irish know where to find good chocolate the same way New Yorkers know where to find good bagels.
 It’s just something we prioritize.
 That was the thinking behind the founding of Lily O’Brien’s chocolates in 1992 and it’s the reason for its growing success.